MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 print("F1:\t %.02f"% stats_svc[9])
 ```

-The output of this code prints the measured evaluation metrics for the SVM classifier on tree bark images for training and test data.
+This code prints the measured evaluation metrics for the SVM classifier on tree bark images for training and test data.
+Now, we compare different classifiers using these evaluation metrics.

 # Evaluation Results
 We tested multiple models including XGBoost, SVM and Random Forest on our dataset and compared our results with the results of the paper (Boudra et al, $2018$) for this dataset in the table below.
 Boudra et al. propose a novel texture descriptor and use this descriptor to guide classification of tree bark images.
 We first plot the precision-recall curve for each tested model as shown below: